chunky-dev/chunky/README.md

 </details>

-More information about Chunky, including a short getting started guide and rendering tips are available at the [Chunky Documentation page][1].
-For more insights into Chunky's development, keep an eye on the Discord; messages from contributors can sometimes give you insight into what everyone is working on.
+More information about Chunky, including a short getting started guide and rendering tips are available at the [Chunky Documentation page][chunky-dev].
+For more insights into Chunky's development, keep an eye on the [Discord][chunky-discord]; messages from contributors can sometimes give you insight into what everyone is working on.